Your membership has expired

 WiFi Standards, Explained

-That said, if you’re planning to replace your tech in the near future—or you simply want to future-proof your home network—a WiFi 7 router could be a smart investment.
+That said, if you’re planning to replace your tech in the near future—or you want to future-proof your home network—a WiFi 7 router could be a smart investment.
 Just be prepared to pay a premium for the cutting-edge features.

 Nicholas De Leon